High School Fleet: The Movie: Plot

 The ship crew of Harekaze II welcomes the students of Kure, Maizuru, and Sasebo maritime high schools for the upcoming inter-high tournament in Yokosuka.
 After visiting different stalls set up by their classmates for the welcome festival, Akeno Misaki and Mashiro Munetani befriend a foreigner named Susan Reyes.
-Later, Kaoru Furushou discusses with Akeno and Mashiro the recommendation of the crew of Hiei to promote Mashiro as their captain, causing uneasiness between each other.
+Later, school instructor Kaoru Furushou, having received a recommendation from the crew of Hiei to promote Mashiro as their captain, discusses the matter with Akeno and Mashiro, leading to tension and uneasiness between the two.
 The following day, Blue Mermaids receives a report about the floating water purification plant and sea fortress being hijacked by pirates to set up their mobile sea base, while Susan infiltrates a massive float that is scheduled for scrapping to block the Blue Mermaids from leaving the city's harbor.

 In a hospital, Susan admits to being coerced by the pirates in exchange for their help in looking for her father in Japan.
 Akeno, Mashiro, and Moeka China join the Blue Mermaids and other girls' maritime high schools in a mission to stop the two floating facilities from rendezvousing.
 Benten and Admiral Graf Spee successfully rescue the hostages of the plant and capture the pirates.
 Blue Mermaids and the high school fleet join the all-male White Dolphins in their assault on the fortress.
 As the fortress fires back, Akeno decides to infiltrate it due to Harekaze II's size to fit through the small hole opened from the bombardment of the high school fleet's four Yamato-class flagships.
 With Susan's knowledge of the fortress' interior, Harekaze II successfully disables the fortress.
 After the mission, Mashiro tells Akeno her desire to stay with the crew to earn more experience while still aiming to become a captain.